GiorgioMartino/docker-faas/Report.md

 be possible to use images from local host, or even deploy a local registry and use it.
 Instead, no way has been proved to work except for using the official Docker Hub (luckily it's free).

-Apart from that, the faas-cli allows the build, push and deploy stages of the functions in a handy way.
+Apart from that, the faas-cli allows the build, push and deploy stages of the functions in a very handy way.

 ### Metrics